-Since SiPN's inception in 2015, we have organized more than 50 different Faculty-Led Programs and hosted about 650 students and faculty from various schools in the US in this customizable format.
+Since SiPN's inception in 2015, we have organized more than 50 different Faculty-Led Programs, hosting more than 650 students and faculty from various schools in the US.

-With the support of FLAD and its institutional contacts at the highest levels of the Portuguese government, the US Embassy in Lisbon, relevant business players, research-oriented center, NGO´s and civic society in general are at reach.
+With the support of FLAD and its institutional contacts at the highest levels of the Portuguese government, the US Embassy in Lisbon, relevant business players, research-oriented centers, NGOs, and civic society, in general, are at reach.
 This network of contacts allows us to build customized faculty-led study tours with unparalleled access to critical sectors of Portuguese society.

 Do you have an idea for a study tour that you would like to explore with us?
 We can help you flesh out the who, where, what, how, and at a price that is usually a fraction of what most program providers charge.